Packages and Binaries:

 supported auth-types advertised by the server are tried until one

-an argument, each that the server also supports is tried in order
+argument, each that the server also supports is tried in order until

-credentials succeed, Swaks displays an error and exits.
-(Arg-
+succeed, Swaks displays an error and exits.
+(Arg-Optional)

 The following tables lists the valid auth-types